haraka/haraka-config/README.md

 ## Flat Files

 Flat files are simply either lists of values separated by \n or a single value in a file on its own.
-Those who have used qmail or qpsmtpd will be familiar with this format.
+Qmail or qpsmtpd users will be familiar with this format.
 Lines starting with '#' and blank lines will be ignored unless the type is specified as 'data', however even then line endings will be stripped.
-See plugins/dnsbl.js for an example.

 ## JSON Files

 These are as you would expect, and returns an object as given in the file.

 If a requested .json or .hjson file does not exist then the same file will be checked for with a .yaml extension and that will be loaded instead.
 This is done because YAML files are far easier for a human to write.

 You can use JSON, HJSON or YAML files to override any other file by prefixing the outer variable name with a `!` e.g.